Before we dive into some processed foods that are healthy, I wanted to talk about the differences between different categories of food.

 When it comes to Dried Fruit you are better off trying to find unsweetened.
 It is not an easy task.
 I’ve had some luck at health food stores sometimes.
 But you have to read the labels because those will still say first ingredient blueberry second ingredient sugar or whatever so you have to read.
 Freeze-Dried Fruit is a better choice than Dried Fruit if you can’t be sure if it’s sweetened or not.

 A lot of packaged food items are just pretending to be healthy.
-For healthy processed food, we must learn how to read the labels and determine for ourself.
+For healthy processed food, we must learn how to read the labels and determine for ourselves.
 We cannot trust health claims.
 If a food package is making a health claim, it’s usually a bad sign.